alfonsodg/sisventi/README.txt

 Point of Sales System with a lot of features for any usage and business needs.
 Includes warehouse management, payable accounts and receivable accounts.
-All easy and fast whitout hard configurations or problems.
+All easy and fast without hard configurations or problems.

 Offers a curses based sales interface and a web based administration / operation interface for fast input.